 A: Bath County, and Yes.
 Explanation: First - issues related to child support remain subject to the jurisdiction of the court irrespective of any agreement between the parties.
 To obtain a change in such a order, you must show a "material change of circumstances."
-And the court will only modify...Read more »
+And the court will...Read more »

 I am caught between two agents who want to list my property for sale.
 One claims she routinely removes a listing from the market to save Days on Market (say, during snowy weather), or takes it off after a month or two on the market then relists it to show it as "newly listed."
-The other agent says...
+The other...
 Read more »

 You are most likely referring to the Multiple Listing Service ("MLS"), which is a private organization with its own set of rules.
 For example the Central Virginia Regional Multiple Listing Service states that such conduct is prohibited.
 Section 5.26 Manipulation of Days on Market...Read more »

 Unless the opposing party posted a bond, winning a case in court gives a party only a piece of paper called a judgment.
 That piece of paper may not be worth anything - it only give the winning party the right to collect on the judgment.
-The judgment should be recorded in the clerk's office of any...Read more »
+The judgment should be recorded in the clerk's office...Read more »

 There is no sexual intercourse between me and my wife for many years, as my wife refuses to have sex.
 We live in the same house in separate bedrooms.
 Can I apply for divorce based on deferred sex from wife?